OpenVidu/openvidu.io-docs/docs/index.md

 Acknowledgments
 ===============
-OpenVidu has been supported under Project LERNIM (RTC-2016-4674-7), co-funded by the _Ministry of Economy, Finance and Competitiveness_ of Spain, as well as by the _European Regional Development Fund_, whose main goal is to promote technological development, innovation and high-quality research.
-This work has also been supported by the Regional Government of Madrid (Spain) (CM) through project EDGEDATA-CM (P2018/TCS-4499) cofunded by FSE & FEDER.
+OpenVidu has been supported under project LERNIM (RTC-2016-4674-7), co-funded by the _Ministry of Economy, Finance and Competitiveness_ of Spain, as well as by the _European Regional Development Fund_, whose main goal is to promote technological development, innovation and high-quality research.

+OpenVidu has been supported under project project EDGEDATA-CM (P2018/TCS-4499) cofunded by the Regional Government of Madrid (Spain) (CM) through and FSE & FEDER.

 <p style="margin-top: 35px; margin-bottom: 25px;text-align: center;">
   <img class="img-acknowledgments" width="400px" src="img/sponsors/footer-ministerio-economia-400-optimized.png">